jusw/ssdocs/guide.rst

   A complete recalculation of all nodes on the graph, irrespective of changed inputs, is necessary to force the changes through.
 But if a sheet is indirectly circular because it's doing quandl queries and notifying results via RTD, a complete recalc on every RTD update causes never ending computation.
-We have a configuration setting in sseng.ini to control what kind of recalculation is done on an RTD update: RTD_FULL_CALC.
+We have a configuration setting in sseng.ini to control what kind of recalculation is done on an RTD update: ``RTD_FULL_CALC``.
 You should only set this when there are no circular dependencies, hidden or otherwise.

 **Connectors: getting data in and out of SpreadServeEngines**